IgniteUI/igniteui-docfx/en/components/grids_templates/sizing.md

 @@if (igxName === 'IgxGrid') {
 ---
 title:  Angular Grid Sizing | Ignite UI for Angular | infragistics
-_description: Learn how to apply material density capabilities to the Material UI table component by using a set of compact view options in the Ignite UI Grid angular component.
+_description: Learn how to correctly size your UI Grid Angular component depending on your goals by using the width and height options.
 _keywords: sizing, igniteui for angular, infragistics
 ---
 }
 @@if (igxName === 'IgxTreeGrid') {
 ---
 title:  Angular Tree Grid Sizing | Ignite UI for Angular | infragistics
-_description: Learn how to apply material density capabilities to the Material UI table component by using a set of compact view options in the Ignite UI Grid angular component.
+_description: Learn how to correctly size your UI Grid Angular component depending on your goals by using the width and height options.
 _keywords: sizing, igniteui for angular, infragistics
 ---
 }
 @@if (igxName === 'IgxHierarchicalGrid') {
 ---
 title:  Angular Hierarchical Grid Sizing | Ignite UI for Angular | infragistics
-_description: Learn how to apply material density capabilities to the Material UI table component by using a set of compact view options in the Ignite UI Grid angular component.
+_description: Learn how to correctly size your UI Grid Angular component depending on your goals by using the width and height options.
 _keywords:  sizing, igniteui for angular, infragistics
 ---
 }